Specs & specifics

 - Dashboard

-- Python · open theme protocol (five themes ship by default)
+- Python · pluggable theme system (five themes ship by default)

 - Data path

-- Browser plugin writes to Todoist; device reads from Todoist (no Margin server in the path · we never see your task titles)
+- Browser plugin writes to Todoist; device reads from Todoist (assignments never pass through a Margin server · our sync service holds your account email, plan, device settings + encrypted Todoist token, never your tasks)

 - Requirements